Find out more about Sales Software

 What is Sales Software?

 Sales Software is a suite of eCommerce applications used to standardize companies’ retail processes and retail-specific activities, in particular lead-to-quote and lead-to-conversion processes.
 Most sales applications can also be used to process sales data, evaluate performance, manage inventory, or run an online store.
 Sales software makes it easy to measure key metrics, including conversion and bounce rates, win-loss ratios, and lead times.
-To try out sales software’s functionality, check our leader Pipedrive, and other products ranked in this category.
+To try out sales software’s functionality, check our leader TradeGecko, and other products ranked in this category.

 Most Popular Sales Software